Assess your standard with the French Language Test (TCF), rapid and official proof!

 The individual oral examination will take place the same day as the collective written examination: if you do the written exam on the morning, the oral one will take place on the afternoon - and vice versa.

-The results will be communicated two weeks after the exam, at the latest.
+The results will be communicated three weeks after the exam, at the latest.

 TCF ANF: €135